 Redon's bouquets are delicieux.

-When you leave a Redon exhibit, you're in a trance-like state.
+You leave a Redon exhibit in a trance-like state.

-You see Redon fleurs rouges right outside the Grand Palais.
+Outside Redon fleurs rouges at the Grand Palais.

 Redon heads along the Champs-Elysees.